-For the second year in a row the Kamifukuoka Tanabata Festival has been cancelled due to the pandemic.
+For the third year in a row the Kamifukuoka Tanabata Festival has been cancelled due to the pandemic.
+(You can see what festivals are going ahead here).
 Normally, this festival attracts over 150,000 participants annually.
 It is held on the first weekend of August.

 They display tanabata (Star Festival) streamers in the area around the station during the festival.
 Close to 300 streamers can be seen.
 Furthermore, there are taiko and other music performances as well as dance and a children’s mikoshi (palanquin or portable shrine).